 Seagry School, along with Somerfords’ Walter Powell School, became a member of the Diocese of Bristol Academy Trust (DBAT) when it converted to an academy on 1 September 2015.
+We are now part of a three school partnership with Somerford’s Walter Powell and Christian Malford, forming the Vine Schools.

 The Governance of the School is undertaken by the Directors and Trustees of DBAT, with specific duties and responsibilities being delegated to the Local Board as set out in the DBAT Scheme of Delegation.
 The Local Board meets six times a year and reports regularly to DBAT.